craftingcity/RollHighOrDie/Core RHoD/Selections Glossary/Features/Features - Martial.md

 This feature inherits and replaces the 'Engage' Martial Feature.

-When you make an Attack against a target you have 'Engaged', if you deal damage, that target cannot make Maneuvers until they are no longer 'Engaged'.
+When you make an Attack against a target you have 'Engaged', if you deal damage, you impose the 'Grappled' [[Ailment]] until they are no longer 'Engaged'.

 ## Splitshot
 ###### REQ: 3EXP